-Returning to the full proof of Beal's conjecture, let us note the important circumstance, allowing to complete it, consisted in the true proof of Fermat's Last Theorem as particular case of the considered conjecture.
-So, Beal's Conjecture led to solving the centuries-old problem of mankind and can be called rightfully Generalized Fermat's Last Theorem in memory of the greatest discovery in the history of human science opening new ways in world cognition and understanding ancient knowledge by means of modern mathematical language using the notion of isomorphism of mathematical objects and the reverse problem method of applied mathematics [3;4;5].
-Particularly, solution of Beal's Conjecture contains in itself the description of a new hypothetical mathematical object with simple properties conditioned only by its intrinsic structure.
-This object (represented by hypothetical Fermat's equality in whole numbers) has been unknown in pure mathematics till now and can be understood on the following scheme of reverse problem solving:
+Returning to the full proof of Beal's conjecture, let us note the important circumstance, making possible to complete it, consisted in the true proof of Fermat's Last Theorem as particular case of the considered conjecture.
+So, Beal's Conjecture led to solving the centuries-old problem of mankind and can be called rightfully Generalized Fermat's Last Theorem in memory of the greatest discovery in the history of human science opening new ways in world cognition and understanding ancient knowledge by means of modern mathematical language [3;4;5].